gtuck/web3400/php-code-examples.md

 ## Switch statement

 The `switch` statement in PHP is used to perform different actions based on different conditions.
-It's similar to a series of `if` statements but is often more concise and easier to read, particularly when you have a number of different conditions to check against the same value.
+It's similar to a series of `if` statements but is often more concise and easier to read, particularly when you have several different conditions to check against the same value.
 Here's an example of a `switch` statement:

 **Example: `switch` Statement to Display a Weekday**